KaishuoWang/eMentalHealth/chatbot/chatbot-rasa/README.md

 $ rasa run
 ```

 Then in another terminal, you need to run `chatbot-rasa.py` to chat with the bot.
+After chatting with the bot, the dialogue will be saved in the `dialogue.txt` file.

 ### Run the chatbot in terminal
 ```bash